-The Juul May Be Life Changing For Adults Trying To Quit Smoking But A Threat To Children
+Juul May Be Life Changing For Adults Trying To Quit Smoking, But A Threat To Children

-Throughout the nation it is common knowledge that traditional cigarettes lead to very serious health consequences.
+Throughout the nation, it is common knowledge that traditional cigarettes lead to very serious health consequences.
 Heavy smokers are at risk of lung cancer, heart disease, and a premature death.
 But it is also extremely challenging to quit smoking once you start, the reason that many try and fail many times to kick the habit.

 When those addicted to nicotine try to quit and experience the many unpleasant side effects of withdrawal, they often throw in the towel and go back to smoking.
-For thousands of people, the electronic cigarette Juul, was the answer they’d been waiting on for years, according to WISN News.
+For thousands of people, the electronic cigarette Juul was the answer they’d been waiting on for years, according to WISN News.

 The Juul is a tiny, sleek device that resembles a USB drive.
-It uses flavored cartridges, called ‘pods’ which contain the same amount of nicotine as a traditional pack of cigarettes.
-However, the pods do not contain tobacco, tar or the other dangerous substances found in a real cigarette.
+It uses flavored cartridges, called “pods” which contain the same amount of nicotine as a traditional pack of cigarettes.
+However, the pods do not contain tobacco, tar, or the other dangerous substances found in a real cigarette.
 This device was originally created to be a tool for heavy adult smokers to finally kick the habit for good.
 Nevertheless, teens and children were intrigued by the cool design and flavored pods, which come in flavors such as cool mint, mango and fruit medley.
 Before long, vaping became an epidemic.

 These devices are easy to use subtly, as they don’t give off much of an odor.
 Thus, high school students and even younger children have begun using them in secret.
-Yes, you have to be 18-years-old and show an ID to purchase the product, but young people often find a way around the rule.
+You have to be 18-years-old and show an ID to purchase the product, but young people often find a way around the rule.

 "It's probably the worst for kids but it might be the best for adult smokers."
 Juul's reusable high-nicotine e-cigarette is both popular and feared. https://t.co/fkrGCY2LgP